AusClimateService/unseen/docs/user_guide/worked_example.rst

-and we are satisified that the observational and (independent, bias corrected) model data have similar enough statistical distributions, the unseen software has a number of functions to help to express our unpreecedented event (in this case the 2019 annual rainfall total over the Australian wheatbelt) in the context of our large ensemble.
+and we are satisified that the observational and (independent, bias corrected) model data have similar enough statistical distributions, the unseen software has a number of functions to help to express our unpreecedented event in the context of our large ensemble.

 Once we've stacked our model data so it's one dimensional,